Amazon is 2nd US company to reach $1 trillion market value

 Amazon is launching a free streaming video service.
 Elizabeth Keatinge has more.

-Amazon's stock rose 1.7 percent in morning trading, putting its market value at just over $1 trillion, although the stock dropped back slightly after that.
-Apple topped the $1 trillion mark in early August.
+Bezos started Amazon after leaving a hedge fund in 1994.
+He called Amazon the "Earth's biggest bookstore" at the time, but it quickly added more products and eventually opened up a marketplace where others could list and sell their goods.

-Amazon has also formed partnerships with many old-line retailers, selling the Kenmore washing machines traditionally found at Sears and opening stations inside Kohl's stores where people can bring returns and look at Amazon devices.
+Amazon has cemented customer loyalty through its Prime membership program, offering fast, free shipping as well as music and video streaming perks.
+In April, Bezos disclosed for the first time that Amazon had more than 100 million paying Prime members around the world.

-Wall Street has grown very enthusiastic about Amazon's other businesses.
-Amazon Web Services provides cloud computing services to companies and government, and Amazon's advertising division makes billions by selling ads to companies that want their products to show up when shoppers search on the site.
+Wall Street has become very enthusiastic about Amazon's businesses outside of retail.
+Amazon Web Services provides cloud computing services to companies and governments, and Amazon's advertising division makes billions by selling ads to companies that want their products to show up when shoppers search on the site.